AlekseiLitkovetc/db-tools-comparison/README.md

 * Using JDBC;
 * Bad diagnostics (partly due to JDBC, partly due to Doobie);
-* Auto-derivation of row codecs is probably bad - takes a long time to derive things we want;
+* Auto-derivation of row codecs is probably bad - takes a long time to derive things we want
+  * [ ] I've heard that Doobie with Scala 3 does a better autoderivation - check it!;

 Skunk tries to solve these problems for PostgreSQL database: